-This is Nassau County's largest preserve with 550 acres of fields, woodlands, ponds, and estate grounds.
+Nassau County's largest preserve, Muttontown has 550 acres of fields, woodlands, ponds, and estate grounds.
 Self-guided tours take visitors along marked nature trails, where local wildflowers, trees, birds, reptiles, and amphibians can be spotted.
 Buildings on the preserve include the Chelsea Estate and Nassau Hall.
-Open daily from dawn to dusk.
+It's open daily from dawn to dusk.

-Gaze in wonder at the gorgeous wisteria at Planting Fields Arboretum State Historic Park.
-Photo courtesy of the arboretum.
+Admire the gorgeous blooms at Planting Fields Arboretum State Historic Park.

 Planting Fields Arboretum State Historic Park – Oyster Bay

-Bring a picnic lunch or eat at the Garden Café.
-Take a self-guided tour through the formal gardens.
-Many of the plants and trees are marked with identification plates.
+Bring a picnic lunch or eat at the Magnolia Café, and take a self-guided tour through the formal gardens.
+Many of the plants and trees are marked with handy identification plates.
 There are two greenhouses; the main greenhouse contains many rainforest plants while another houses the largest collection of camellias under glass in the Northeast.
 Admission is $8 per car from Thursday, April 1-Monday, November 22, collected on weekends and holidays only; admission is FREE for Empire Pass holders.
 All visitors enter for FREE in winter.
 There is a separate fee for a tour of Coe Hall.

 Tanglewood Preserve – Rockville Centre